Let's Get Started

 I suspect - since you’re reading this - you are looking for happiness.
 However, you may need to behave in a comfortable way for yourself and your life in your community.
 I’ve dealt with this myself.
 I don’t wear my heart on my sleeve because I want to have a fun life and I don’t want to be defined by my misfortune.
 I don’t really care how anyone feels about that, however, because of your own circumstance within your community, you may need to care.
 I’m not judging how others deal with their misfortune and I find that folks who want to judge will judge no matter what I do.
 What I do know is that I need breaks from what ails me.

 In 2016, when I left my second husband I stayed with a friend before I got my own apartment.
 After a few weeks there, knowing what I had been through with my husband and other issues I was currently confronting with my family and work, my friend asked me why she rarely saw me crying.
 I assure you it wasn’t because I didn’t cry.
 I cried when I was alone.
 The most important thing for me that summer was to escape.
 We lived by the beach, which gave me a beautiful respite.
 I did lots of other diverting and distracting things, as well, with friends, groups and on my own.
-I knew each time I returned from my escape, my problems would be there to greet me.
+I was well aware that each time I returned from my escape, my problems would be there to greet me.

 Unbelievably, it was mostly a relaxing and fun summer.
 I don’t know what my friend thought of me enjoying the summer and honestly, it doesn’t matter.
 Had I hid in our apartment and wallowed in my problems I believe it would have been my undoing.
 It’s frightening to think about it.